alcaeus/mongo-php-adapter/README.md

  fields always return 0 for compatibility to MongoCursor.
 The `firstBatchAt` and `firstBatchNumReturned` fields will contain the same value, which is the internal position of the iterator.

+# Development

+If you are working on patches to this driver, you can run the unit tests by following these steps from the root of the repo directory:

+    $ composer install
+    $ vendor/phpunit/phpunit/phpunit --verbose

+It assumes that the the `localhost` is running a mongod server.
+Here is a sample command to start mongod for these tests:

+    $ mongod --smallfiles --fork --logpath /var/log/mongod.log --setParameter enableTestCommands=1

+The tests also assume PHP 5.6+ and the `ext-mongodb` extension being available.